Stop Making Your Life Harder & Live Better

 3.)
 You Accept Only Perfection

 “Imperfect action beats perfect inaction every time.” – Harry Truman

-Waiting for perfection; the perfect time, the perfect opportunity, the perfect conditions, will never produce results and causes unnecessary pressure on yourself.
+Waiting for perfection, the perfect time, opportunity, and conditions will never produce results and causes unnecessary pressure on yourself.

 It’s one thing to hold yourself to high standards, but punishing yourself for not being perfect directly affects your self-confidence and is an impossible threshold to maintain.